daos-stack/daos/design/multi_provider/multi-provider-design-doc.md

 CRT_PROVIDER_SECONDARY=1
 ```

-That should also be representable through CaRT initialization options so that the role choice is not environment-variable only.
+That should also be representable through CaRT initialization options so that the role choice (primary vs secondary)
+is not environment-variable only.

 On the DAOS server side, the configuration needs ordered multi-value support for: